hur1can3/VoidCore/docs/efcore.md

 }
 ```

-3. Ensure AutoHistory in DbContext.
+2. Ensure AutoHistory in DbContext.
 This must be called before bloggingContext.SaveChanges() or bloggingContext.SaveChangesAsync().

 ```csharp
 bloggingContext.EnsureAutoHistory()
 ```

 ### Use Custom AutoHistory Entity
-You can use a custom auto history entity by extending the Microsoft.EntityFrameworkCore.AutoHistory class.
+You can use a custom auto history entity by extending the VoidCore.EfCore.AutoHistory class.

 ```csharp
 class CustomAutoHistory : AutoHistory